 There are a few different types of chargebacks that can happen with Online Orders.
 The most common type of chargeback is called a "Friendly Fraud" or a "Friendly Chargeback".
 This happens when a customer incorrectly claims that they did not authorize a transaction, or that they did not receive the goods or services that they paid for.
 It can also happen when a customer changes their mind after they make a purchase, or if they are not happy with the quality of the product or service.
 Friendly chargebacks are the easiest to prevent by offering clear instructions on your refund policy and accurately displaying your business name on the receipts.

 Another reason that Friendly Chargebacks happen is when a customer doesn't recognize your business name on their credit card statement.
 Therefore, it is important that your business name is similar or the same as what appears on your customers' credit or debit statements.
 For example, if the name of your restaurant is Anthony's Subshhop and the customer receives a charge on their credit card statement as "Tonys Sub" or "Anthonys LLC", they may dispute the charge, incorrectly thinking someone used their card at some other location.

 Friendly chargebacks are much easier to resolve.
 Often a quick phone call to the customer can help remedy the situation.

 Fraudulent Transactions - Identity Theft Chargeback

 Another type of chargeback that can happen is called an "Identity Theft" chargeback.
 This happens when a customer's credit or debit card is stolen and used to make an Online Order without the cardholder's knowledge or permission.
-Identity theft chargebacks can be difficult to prevent as its intent is usually criminal fraud, but there are a few things you can do to reduce the risk, which we will discuss later in this article.
+Identity theft chargebacks can be difficult to prevent as their intent is usually criminal fraud, but there are a few things you can do to reduce the risk, which we will discuss later in this article.